-Canvas leverages Google Docs technology to allow multiple users (up to 50 collaborators) to work together on the same document at the same time.
+Canvas leverages collaborative technology to allow multiple users to work together on the same document at the same time.
 Collaborative documents are saved in real-time, meaning a change made by any of its users will be immediately visible to everyone.

 When would I use Collaborations?

 - Copy and paste notes that everyone can access.

 - Share bullet-point lists or agendas for upcoming synchronous class or group time or meetings.